Kuvakaruselli futaajat

 Emergency clinic or health station?

 Shortness of breath, chest feels tight.
-You find a tick in your armpit.
-Get an axe to the knee.
 Running a fever and feeling weak.
 Sudden diarrhoea, need sick leave.
 Hip hurts and walking is difficult.

 When should you contact your health station and when should you go to the emergency clinic?